Infection Prevention Best Practice and Behaviours MOOC

 - Dr Lynne Williams

-Thank you for showing interest in the Infection Prevention MOOC.
+Thank you for showing interest in the Bangor University Infection Prevention MOOC.
 This is an online course which runs over 10 weeks.
 Each week, you will access a different learning unit focused on promoting best practice and behaviours in infection prevention.
 Each unit requires approximately one hour of your time per week.
 There are two discussion forums to join over the 10 week period and successful completion of the course provides you with evidence of 12 hours CPD.
 This is a free course.
 Please email Dr Lynne Williams to secure a place.
 A Bangor University certificate is available to purchase on successful completion.
-To purchase a Bangor University certificate of completion please click here.

 The learning unit topics are;